The Agent Secrets Pattern: Giving AI Access Without Git Exposure

 By separating agent credentials, you:

-1. Reduce attack surface: If an agent leaks context, it only has automation credentials
+1. Reduce attack surface: If an agent leaks context, it only has automation credentials—not your Stripe keys

 3. Enable workspace-level access: Credentials live at project root, not buried in subprojects